-As just mentioned in the previous section, to get your MC authority from the FMCSA, you need to obtain a freight broker bond, or a BMC-84 bond.
-If you’ve been following the freight news, you’re probably aware that back in 2013, the bond requirement was raised to $75,000 to ensure high industry standards and accountability.
+As mentioned in the previous section, to get your MC authority from the FMCSA, you need to obtain a Freight Broker Bond, or a BMC-84 bond.
+The bond requirement was raised to $75,000 back in 2013 to ensure high industry standards and accountability.

 If you’ve never worked with surety bonds before, it’s important to understand what they are: in essence, a three-party contract.
 Your freight brokerage is the principal, the FMCSA is the obligee, and the surety is the one providing the bond.

-On the basis of this evaluation, the surety decides your bond premium, or your actual your freight broker bond cost.
-That’s right: you don’t need to pay the whole bonding amount, but only a percentage of it.
+On the basis of this evaluation, the surety decides your bond premium, or your actual freight broker bond cost, which is an annual payment that constitutes a small portion of the $75K bond amount.

-In general, the best tip to reduce the price you have to pay for your freight broker bond is to work on improving your credit score.
+In general, the best tip to reduce the price you must pay for your freight broker bond is to work on improving your credit score.
 You can find more smart tips on reducing your costs when renewing your bond yearly in this useful freight broker bond renewal guide.